alexdwang/575Project/README.md

 The `svdRecommender.py` script will calculate all the recommendation result using SVD algorithms and store them into database.
 It will also evaluate the prediction result by utilizing RMSE method.

+The scripts will run about 9 threads concurrently, and finish training in about 8 hours.

-## Seeing the Recommendation Result
+## Check out the Recommendation Result

 You can check out all the recommendation result by running raw query in database, or using our simple web applicaiton.
 You will also need to specify correct database configuration in `api.py`.